-Aim for a breakfast bar with a raised section to act as a visual barrier between your kitchen and other spaces in this layout too — it will provide somewhere to conceal all the mess that goes hand-in-hand with cooking and preparing food.
+Aim for a breakfast bar or island unit with a raised section sitting at the dining side of the space to act as a visual barrier — it will provide somewhere to conceal all the mess that goes hand-in-hand with cooking and preparing food.

 The key issues here lie more with the extension than with the new kitchen itself.
-Once you have found an architect or house designer and like their plans, you should have a good idea of whether the proposed extension falls under Permitted Development, or if you need to apply for planning permission — in which case your architect can submit plans for you.
+Once you have found an architect or house designer and chosen a design, you should have a good idea of whether the proposed extension falls under Permitted Development

 If you live in a terraced or semi-detached property, you may also require approval under the Party Wall Act.
 Not only does this refer to work that may affect a wall that stands on either side of a boundary of land belonging to two or more owners, but also to works with foundations within certain distances of said walls.